September 17, 2019

 Depending on the information you learn from your contractor/insurance agent/water damage restoration company, it may be wise (or even vital) to find a temporary home, while flood damage repairs are in process.
 You and your family’s health and well-being comes first.

 Due to flooding, your home may have water damage.
-This could result in mold remediation.
+This could result in mold remediation and mold growth.
 Mold is hazardous and is toxic to the human body.
-We strongly recommend leaving this job to a disaster restoration team, who are equipped with the proper safety products, such as personal protection, dust barrier poles to separate rooms, tarps to cover holes, and much more.
-Their water damage restoration services include handling water removal, dehumidification and
+We strongly recommend leaving the mold removal process to a disaster restoration team.
+These companies are equipped with the proper safety products, such as personal protection, dust barrier poles to separate rooms, tarps to cover holes, and much more.
+Their water damage restoration services include handling water removal, dehumidification, damage control and repair.

 If at any point you do need to enter your home during this time, be sure to wear the proper safety protection to ensure your health isn’t at risk.
 This includes protective wear (like Tyvek suits), masks, and shoe protection.